babelouest/glewlwyd/docs/INSTALL.md

    uri                      = "ldap://localhost"               # uri of the LDAP server
    bind_dn                  = "cn=operator,dc=example,dc=org"  # bind_dn used to connect to the LDAP
-   bind_passwd              = "password"                       # password used to connect to the LDAP search_scope             = "onelevel"                        # optional, scope of the LDAP search, values available are "onelevel", "subtree" or "children", default is "onelevel", see the manpage ldap_search(3) for more information base_search_user         = "ou=user,dc=example,dc=org"      # LDAP base search for users base_search_client       = "ou=client,dc=example,dc=org"    # LDAP base search for clients
+   bind_passwd              = "password"                       # password used to connect to the LDAP search_scope             = "onelevel"                       # optional, scope of the LDAP search, values available are "onelevel", "subtree" or "children", default is "onelevel", see the manpage ldap_search(3) for more information page_size                = 100                              # optional, size of the page for LDAP search, must be lower or equal to the LDAP server sizelimit parameter, default is 100 base_search_user         = "ou=user,dc=example,dc=org"      # LDAP base search for users base_search_client       = "ou=client,dc=example,dc=org"    # LDAP base search for clients
 ```